jssson/GettingCleaningDataAssignment/README.md

 The description of the project you can find in the code book called *CodeBook.md*

+The files of the project which are to ignore you can find in *.gitignore*

 Merry Christmas and a happy new year!